Cream-coloured giant squirrel: Habitat

 The cream-coloured giant squirrel makes its home in lower montane and secondary forests, frequenting dipterocarp trees.
 It rarely enters plantations or settlements, preferring the forest.
-Although this squirrel primarily inhabits the upper canopy of the forest, it will at times come to ground in order to hunt smaller species of squirrels, or to cross gaps in the trees.
+Although this squirrel primarily inhabits the upper canopy of the forest, it will at times come to ground to find food, or to cross gaps in the trees.

 Behaviour

 This species is diurnal, active from morning to evening.
 They live either in pairs or alone.
 When it is angry or shocked, it will give a loud sound that can be heard from afar.

-Although this squirrel often will make holes in trees for shelter, during the breeding season it constructs a large globular drey (or nest) in tree branches, roughly the size of an eagle’s aerie.
+Although this squirrel often will make holes in trees for shelter, during the breeding season it constructs a large globular drey (or nest) in tree branches, roughly the size of an eagle's aerie.
 The young are born and raised in this nest.

 The main dietary habits of Ratufa affinis are seeds, which it supplements with leaves, fruits, nuts, bark, insects, and eggs.
 The squirrel has a very short thumb that it uses to hold and control its food while feeding.

 Unlike other tree squirrels, the cream-coloured giant squirrel does not sit upright with its tail arched over its back while feeding; instead, it balances itself with its hind feet on a branch so that its hands are free to control its food.
 In this position the axis of the squirrels body is held at right angles to the support, with its head and forequarters on one side of the branch, and the tail as a counterweight on the other side.